awsdocs/incident-manager-user-guide/doc_source/response-plans.md

 1. \(Optional\) Provide a brief description of the incident\.

 1. \(Optional\) Provide a dedupe string\.
 Incident Manager uses the dedupe string to prevent the same root cause from creating multiple incidents in the same account\.
+Incident Manager deduplicates Incidents created from the same CloudWatch alarm or EventBridge event into the same incident\.

 **\(Optional\) Chat channel**